Crossing integer spin resonance at VEPP-4M with conservation of beam polarization: Touschek polarimeter

 \section{Touschek polarimeter}

+To observe the beam polarization, a system of absolute calibration of the beam energy by the frequency of the spin precession was used~\cite{TSH-POL-NIM-2002, EMS-REVIEW-NIM-2009}.
+The system includes the Touschek polarimeter, based on the IBS (Intra-Beam-Scattering) effect, and the TEM wave-based depolarizer.
+The polarimeter consists of eight plastic scintillator counters, pushed inside the accelerator vacuum chamber to registrate the particles scattered from the beam (Fig.~\ref{VEPP-4}).
+The rate of counting IBS events depends on the square of beam polarization~\cite{bayer1969, BKS, STRAKH,TSH-CALC-JETP-2012}.
+In the depolarizer, the TEM wave is generated with the help of two parallel, vertically-spaced conductive plates connected to a variable-frequency RF generator.
+We have several such devices located at different azimuths of the VEPP-4M ring.
+In various experiments, the most suitable device is used, since the effectiveness of a transverse field-based depolarizer depends on the energy and azimuth of its location through the spin response function $F^\nu$.

+Observation of polarization in the described system is possible in two ways.
+The first is the resonant depolarization.
+When the depolarizer frequency is scanned, at the moment of polarization breaking, a jump occurs in the rate of counting the Touschek electrons.
+The magnitude of the depolarization jump is determined by the square of the polarization degree.
+To eliminate the influence of the instability of the beam parameters, we register the ratio of the count rates from the polarized bunch and unpolarized one.
+Depending on the scanning parameters, the accuracy of determination of the particle energy from the depolarizer frequency, associated with the jump, reaches $10 ^{-6}$.
+The VEPP-4M-KEDR collaboration has a lot of experience in using this method to measure the masses of various particles~\cite{MRD_NPPP_2016}.
+In particular, the masses of $J /\psi $ and $\psi (2S)$ were measured with an accuracy better than the world average.

+The other way is to observe the process of relaxation of the rate of counting particles under conditions when a relatively slow depolarization of the beam occurs because of internal factors, not because of a resonant external influence.
+In our case, such a factor is quantum fluctuations in the presence of noticeable stationary perturbations of the guide field.
+Below we describe this method in more details.

-Relative polarization degree is measured by the Touschek polarimeter \cite{TSH-POL-NIM-2002, EMS-REVIEW-NIM-2009}, which consists of eight plastic scintillator counters located inside the accelerator vacuum chamber.
-Counting rate of the Intra-Beam Scattering (IBS) depends on the beam polarization \cite{bayer1969, BKS, STRAKH, TSH-CALC-JETP-2012}.
-The relaxation time of polarization ('polarization lifetime') is measured by a time evolution of the scattered (Touschek) particle counting rate.
-Correct determination of the polarization lifetime requires taking into account the Touschek beam lifetime, the spin dependence of IBS and scattering on residual gas by solving an equation for the beam particle population $N$:
+The relaxation time of polarization (`polarization lifetime') is measured from the time evolution of the Touschek particle counting rate.
+Correct determination of the polarization lifetime takes into account the Touschek beam lifetime, the spin dependence of the IBS, and scattering on the residual gas by solving the equation for the beam particle population $N(t)$:

-Here, the first term corresponds to IBS and $\tau_{tsh}$ is the characteristic Touschek beam lifetime; the second term describes background scattering on residual gas with $\tau_{bg}$, the characteristic background lifetime; $\delta(t)$ is the polarization contribution to IBS proportional polarization degree squared; $V(t)$ is the beam volume.
+Here, the first term corresponds to the IBS and $\tau_{\rm tsh}$ is the characteristic Touschek beam lifetime; the second term with $\tau_{\rm bg}$, the characteristic background lifetime, describes background scattering on the residual gas; $\delta(t)$ is the polarization contribution to IBS, proportional to the square of the degree of polarization; $V(t)$ is the beam volume.

-We use a compensation technique by normalizing the counting rate from a polarized beam by the counting rate from an unpolarized one.
-This technique allows us to suppress some count rate fluctuations related to the beam orbit or beam size instabilities.